callsmusic/tgvc-userbot/README.md

 **Commands**

 The main plugin is `vc.player` which has the following command commands and admin commands.
-After start the bot, send `!join` to a voice chat enabeld group chat from userbot account itself or its contacts, and then common commands like `/play` and `/current` will be available to every member of the group. send `!help` to check more commands.
+After start the bot, send `!join` to a voice chat enabled group chat from userbot account itself or its contacts, and then common commands like `/play` and `/current` will be available to every member of the group. send `!help` to check more commands.